krauss/numb2word/README.md

 #### What is it?

 A simple JAVA library to translate whole numbers to their written form.
+The library is capable of translating whole numbers up to 19 digits (more precisely (^):9.21^18^) due to its `Long` type limitations.
 Check out the [table](#available-languages) below to see what languages are available.

 #### How to use